 This website now allows users to download the latest version of any feed (with the exception of those marked as having licenses that prevent redistribution).
 Click through to a feed page and you'll see a download icon in the top frow of the table of archived feed versions.
 For example, the Caltrain feed:

 Downloading feed versions through the v2 REST API

 Developers can use the v2 REST API to download feed versions by two means:

 - Use feed endpoint to download the latest feed version of a given feed.
 For example:

 - Use the feed versions endpoint to specify a feed version by its unique SHA1 hash and download it.
 For example:

-Starting in seven days (on Thursday, June 23, 2022), Transitland will only allow users on a professional or enterprise tier account to download feeds using the second of those options.
-All registered developers, including those on the free tier, will still be able to use the first of those options.
+Starting in seven days (on Thursday, June 23, 2022), Transitland will only allow users on the Professional or Enterprise plan to download feeds using the second of those options.
+(As of July 19, 2022, non-commercial users on the Hobbyist/Academic plan are also being given this capability.)
+All registered developers, including those on the Free plan, will still be able to use the first of those options.